ryanmio/LittleFallsVA/exampleSite/content/english/history/_index.md

       <span class="chapter-number">Chapter 2.</span>
       <h3 class="chapter-title">Truro Parish established</h3>
     </div>
-    <p>In 1734, the establishment of Truro Parish marked a turning point in the region as European settlers arrived, disrupting the lives of native inhabitants<sup><a href="#fn9" id="ref9" class="footnote-link">9</a></sup>...</p>
-    <p>As these newcomers built homes and communities, they transformed the Native American trails into major colonial transportation routes<sup><a href="#fn10" id="ref10" class="footnote-link">10</a></sup>...</p>
-    <p>These routes, which would later become Broad Street, Lee Highway, and Little Falls Street, played a crucial role in shaping the development of the area<sup><a href="#fn11" id="ref11" class="footnote-link">11</a></sup>...</p>
-    <p>The intersection of these trails soon became the site of The Falls Church, serving as a center for worship and community life<sup><a href="#fn12" id="ref12" class="footnote-link">12</a></sup>...</p>
-    <p>The transformation of Indigenous trails into colonial transportation routes not only facilitated the movement of European settlers but also hastened the disappearance of the region's Indigenous heritage<sup><a href="#fn13" id="ref13" class="footnote-link">13</a></sup>.</p>
+   <p>In 1734, the establishment of Truro Parish marked a turning point in the region as European settlers arrived, disrupting the lives of native inhabitants<sup><a href="#fn1" id="ref9" class="footnote-link">9</a></sup>.
+As these newcomers built homes and communities, they transformed the Native American trails into major colonial transportation routes<sup><a href="#fn10" id="ref10" class="footnote-link">1</a></sup>.
+These routes, which would later become Broad Street, Lee Highway, and Little Falls Street, played a crucial role in shaping the development of the area<sup><a href="#fn11" id="ref11" class="footnote-link">11</a></sup>.
+The intersection of these trails soon became the site of The Falls Church, serving as a center for worship and community life<sup><a href="#fn12" id="ref12" class="footnote-link">12</a></sup>.
+The transformation of Indigenous trails into colonial transportation routes not only facilitated the movement of European settlers but also hastened the disappearance of the region's Indigenous heritage<sup><a href="#fn13" id="ref13" class="footnote-link">13</a></sup>.</p>

-    <p>The colonists and Virginia Company members aimed to evangelize the local Native American population, but their efforts largely failed...</p>
-    <p>Believing that Christianity required an English cultural context to thrive, they insisted that potential native converts learn English and adopt English lifestyles before becoming Christian<sup><a href="#fn14" id="ref14" class="footnote-link">14</a></sup>...</p>
-    <p>However, many settlers felt little obligation to proselytize the indigenous peoples, and some even misused funds donated for that purpose, opting to build an ironworks instead<sup><a href="#fn15" id="ref15" class="footnote-link">15</a></sup>.</p>
+<p>The colonists and Virginia Company members aimed to evangelize the local Native American population, but their efforts largely failed.
+Believing that Christianity required an English cultural context to thrive, they insisted that potential native converts learn English and adopt English lifestyles before becoming Christian<sup><a href="#fn14" id="ref14" class="footnote-link">14</a></sup>.
+However, many settlers felt little obligation to proselytize the indigenous peoples, and some even misused funds donated for that purpose, opting to build an ironworks instead<sup><a href="#fn15" id="ref15" class="footnote-link">15</a></sup>.</p>

-    <p>One of the ways the Truro Parish exerted control over the population was through the collection of tithes...</p>
-    <p>The vestry for Truro Parish was responsible for collecting tithes and establishing land boundaries, with tobacco serving as the main form of currency during that time...</p>
-    <p>This system placed a financial burden on the community, particularly on those who did not adhere to the Anglican faith, as they were still required to contribute tithes to support the church.</p>
+<p>One of the ways the Truro Parish exerted control over the population was through the collection of tithes.
+The vestry for Truro Parish was responsible for collecting tithes and establishing land boundaries, with tobacco serving as the main form of currency during that time.
+This system placed a financial burden on the community, particularly on those who did not adhere to the Anglican faith, as they were still required to contribute tithes to support the church.</p>

   </div>
   <div class="image-container">
     <img src="/images/history/1765.webp" alt="1765 Truro Parish and Fairfax Parish, Virginia, Vestry Election Tabulation of Votes document from George Washington Papers"  loading="lazy" />